-Do you ever want to connect and form a bond with someone but instinctively push them away when any hint of emotional closeness develops?
+Do you ever want to connect and form a relationship with someone but instinctively push them away when any hint of emotional closeness develops?
 Can you recall that ex of yours who, although they seemed to like you and enjoy your company, got cold feet whenever you expressed your feelings or lavished them with attention?
 People with a dismissive avoidant attachment style have difficulty seeing an “I love you” text on their screens, but they don’t understand how that behavior sabotages their relationships.

 So, instead of thinking that there’s something seriously wrong with you, understanding the causes of dismissive avoidant attachment may help.